Online Reporting System RCRAInfo

 Conditionally Exempt Small Quantity Generators (CESQG) Requirements

-In CT, facilities that generate less than 220 lbs of hazardous waste and less than 2.2 lbs of acute hazardous waste are considered conditionally exempt small quantity generators (CEQGs).
-CESQGs are exempt from reporting requirements in CT, but still have regulations to follow to maintain compliance with hazardous waste, including:
+In Connecticut, facilities that generate less than 220 lbs of hazardous waste and less than 2.2 lbs of acute hazardous waste are considered Conditionally Exempt Small Quantity Generators (CESQGs).
+CESQGs are exempt from reporting requirements in Connecticut, but still have regulations to follow to maintain compliance with hazardous waste, including:

 • Waste determination